qgis/QGIS-Documentation/docs/training_manual/vector_classification/attribute_data.rst

 |LS| Vector Attribute Data
 ===============================================================================

-Vector data is arguably the most common kind of data you will find in the daily use of GIS.
+Vector data is arguably the most common kind of data in the daily use of GIS.
 The vector model represents the location and shape of geographic features using points, lines and polygons (and for 3D data also surfaces and volumes), while their other properties are included as attributes (often presented